ViLourenco/my-calendar-pro/readme.txt

 TODO: track UID in imported events
 TODO: handle tzoffsetfrom/to in iCal from Google (part of the overall vcal block, not part of an event)
 TODO: add location search based on alternate location characteristics to query
+TODO: allow logged-in users to delete events from the front-end without visiting admin

 = 1.5.10 =